Advanced usage

 object for L₁ regularisation, or a WeightDecay

-# Generate data from the model Z ~ N(θ, 1) and θ ~ N(0, 1)
+# Data Z|θ ~ N(θ, 1) with θ ~ N(0, 1)

 K = 3000 # number of training samples

-θ_train = randn(1, K)
+θ_train = sampler(K)

-θ_val = randn(1, K)
+θ_val = sampler(K)

-# Architecture with dropout layers
+# Neural network with dropout layers

-θ̂ = DeepSet(ψ, ϕ)
+network = DeepSet(ψ, ϕ)

-# Optimiser with L₂ regularisation
+# Optimiser with L₁ regularisation

-optimiser = Flux.setup(OptimiserChain(SignDecay(1e-4), Adam()), θ̂)
+optimiser = Flux.setup(OptimiserChain(SignDecay(1e-4), Adam()), estimator)

 # Train the estimator

-train(θ̂, θ_train, θ_val, Z_train, Z_val; optimiser = optimiser)
+train(estimator, θ_train, θ_val, Z_train, Z_val; optimiser = optimiser)

 Expert summary statistics

 Implicitly, neural estimators involve the learning of summary statistics.
-However, some summary statistics are available in closed form, simple to compute, and highly informative (e.g., sample quantiles, the empirical variogram, etc.).
+However, some summary statistics are available in closed form, simple to compute, and highly informative (e.g., sample quantiles, the empirical variogram).
 Often, explicitly incorporating these expert summary statistics in a neural estimator can simplify the optimisation problem, and lead to a better estimator.

 The fusion of learned and expert summary statistics is facilitated by our implementation of the DeepSet